jhallen/joes-sandbox/classic-cpu/readme.md

 13 cycles per byte: (up to 231 KB/s)

-The "(ind),y" mode could be used in a way that seems to allow unrolling...

 ## RCA 1802

 This is the first CMOS microprocessor and is often used on spacecraft.